MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 ### One Side Needs a Static IP

-> If you use hostnames in the Endpoint Address, Wireguard will only resolve them once when you start the tunnel.
+> If you use **hostnames** in the Endpoint Address, WireGuard will only resolve them once when you start the tunnel.
 If both sites have dynamic Endpoint Addresses set, the tunnel will stop working if a site receive a new WAN IP lease from the ISP.
-{: .prompt-warning }
+{: .prompt-info }

 > To mitiage this you'd need to check DNS resolve the IP addresses for the system, then restart WireGuard if there was a new IP.
-{: .prompt-info }
+{: .prompt-warning }

 * * *

 ### Behind a NAT?
 Probably.
 Set keepalive!

 > If a site/instance/peer is behind NAT, a keepalive has to be set on the site behind the NAT.
-The keepalive should be set above, if you followed the tutorial, to 25 seconds as stated in the official wireguard docs.
-It keeps the UDP session open when no traffic flows, preventing the wireguard tunnel from becoming stale because the outbound port changes.
+The keepalive should be set above, if you followed the tutorial, to 25 seconds as stated in the official WireGuard docs.
+It keeps the UDP session open when no traffic flows, preventing the WireGuard tunnel from becoming stale because the outbound port changes.
 Tailscale, Zerotier, Netbird all do the same thing.
-{: .prompt-warning }
+{: .prompt-info }